Form structure

 Adding components from table

 When each component is constructed individually, the code can quickly become very lengthy.
-In order to keep the overview, components can be specified in a MATLAB table or Pandas DataFrame (in Python) by using the utils.addComponentsFromTable function.
+In order to keep the overview, components can be specified in a Pandas DataFrame or list of lists (in Python) or MATLAB table by using the utils.addComponentsFromTable function.
 It takes two input arguments:

 • parent: a Form or Component that can have subcomponents (i.e. it has a components property),

-It returns the created components in a struct/dict.
+It returns the created components in a dict/struct.

 • key: Component key (mandatory).
 Must be a valid variable name and unique per level.